Gated content illustrated by a lock and key.

 This content lifecycle, used with permission from DigitalMarketer, illustrates how gate-worthy content can be used at every stage.

 Once we have mapped the content to our ideal customer’s journey with us, we should be able to see where there may be content gaps.
 And we can also identify where there are opportunities to offer premium content that can include gated content.
-This could include developing an ROI calculator or assessment tool for a B2B and requiring a gated form to see the results.
+This could include developing an ROI calculator or assessment tool and requiring a gated form to see the results.

 As Bolsinger points out, “There is an overlap of what you want to accomplish and what your customer wants to accomplish.
 You really need to focus your energy on that middle part.
 That is where the magic happens, where your common wishes, hopes and dreams come together.”